Skip to content

 You need a C and C++ compiler like GCC or Clang, and CMake.
 If you want to build with thunking, and you should, you may need X11/GLX/Vulkan/Wayland header files.
 Linking is done at runtime using dlopen, so for thunking to properly work you also need the libraries themselves.

-sudo pacman -S --needed base-devel cmake libx11 mesa vulkan-devel vulkan-tools wayland
+sudo pacman -S --needed base-devel cmake pkgconf libx11 mesa vulkan-devel wayland nasm

-sudo apt install build-essential cmake libx11-dev libgl1-mesa-dev libglx-dev libvulkan-dev vulkan-tools libwayland-dev
+sudo apt install build-essential cmake pkg-config libx11-dev libgl1-mesa-dev libglx-dev libvulkan-dev libwayland-dev nasm

 If you’re cross-compiling, you need to install the RISC-V build tools.